odezzshuuk/linked-notes/sorted/VersionControl/git-best-practice.md

 git reset --hard <commitid>
 ```

-## changes forgotten to add to the last commit
+## Append new modification to the last commit

 - `git commit --amend` after some changes have been made